-3.4 Prediction of PBLH over the CONUS
+3.4 Prediction of the PBLH over the CONUS

-- The final model with selected hyperparameters and predictors were trained on the entire AMDAR dataset.
-Then the trained model was used to predict daily PBLH at 1300-1400 LST throughout the 2005-2019 period.
-The prediction was made on the ERA5 grid points as most predictors were already available on the same grid.
-Figure 6 compares the predicted daily early afternoon PBLH in March, April, May (MAM), June, July, August (JJA), September, October, November (SON), and December, January, February (DJF) in the top row with the corresponding values from ERA5, MERRA-2, and NARR in the following rows.
-The predictions from the XGB model trained on the AMDAR data show very similar seasonal spatial and seasonal variation patterns to the PBLH sampled from reanalysis (ERA5, MERRA-2, and NARR).
-The PBLH is significantly larger in the warm season than the cold season, and the intermoutain west and the southwest feature larger PBLH than other regions.
-The XGB model predicted PBLH is lower than the PBLH from three reanalysis in all four seasons.
-This result is consistent with the direct comparison between AMDAR PBLH and collocated ERA5 PBLH made by Zhang et al. (2020).
-We - 310 also look into finer-grained intercomparisons by averaging over nine different climate regions in the CONUS (Karl and Koss, 1984) at weekly resolution (i.e., weekly averages of PBLH at 1300-1400 LST).
-The results are shown in Fig. A1 and consistent with the seasonal maps shown in Fig. 6.
+The final model with the selected hyperparameters and the predictors were trained on the entire AMDAR dataset.
+The trained model was then used to predict the daily PBLH at 13:00-14:00 LST throughout the 2005-2019 period.
+The prediction was made on the ERA5 grid points, as most predictors were already available on the same grid.
+Figure 6 compares the predicted daily earlyafternoon PBLH in March-April-May (MAM), June-July-August (JJA), September-October-November (SON), and December-January-February (DJF) in the top row with the corresponding values from ERA5, MERRA-2, and NARR in the following rows.
+The predictions from the XGB model trained on the AMDAR data show very similar spatial and seasonal variation patterns to the PBLH sampled from reanalysis (ERA5, MERRA-2, and NARR).
+The PBLH is significantly larger in the warm season than in the cold season, and the intermountain western and southwestern areas feature a larger PBLH than other regions.
+The XGB-modelpredicted PBLH is lower than the PBLH from the three reanalysis products in all four seasons.
+This result is consistent with the direct comparison between the AMDAR PBLH and the co-located ERA5 PBLH made by Zhang et al. (2020).
+We also look into finer-grained intercomparisons by averaging over nine different climate regions in the CONUS (Karl and Koss, 1984) at a weekly resolution (i.e., weekly averages of the PBLH at 13:00-14:00 LST).
+The results are shown in Fig. A1 and are consistent with the seasonal maps shown in Fig. 6.

-4 Evaluation of predicted PBLH
+4 Evaluation of the predicted PBLH

 Because the locations of AMDAR airports are sparse over the CONUS (Fig. 1a), it is important to evaluate the performance of the XGB model trained by AMDAR data.
-In addition to the XGB predicted PBLH, we also used spatiotemporally interpolated PBLH fields from NARR, MERRA-2, and ERA5 and included them in the evaluations against independent observational datasets.
+In addition to the XGB-predicted PBLH, we also used spatiotemporally interpolated PBLH fields from NARR, MERRA-2, and ERA5 and included them in the evaluations against independent observational datasets.

-4.1 Predicted PBLH vs. CALIPSO
+4.1 The predicted PBLH vs. CALIPSO